aimhigherweb/iec_website/content/blog/things-all-contact-lens-wearers-should-know.md

 **Clean and tidy bench space**

 Make sure that your bench or working space is clean and tidy to minimise issues of dust and debris on the lens surface.
-Try to avoid inserting your lenses in the bathroom, as they typically house the most germs in the entire home.<sup>1</sup>
+Try to avoid inserting your lenses in the bathroom, as it typically has the most germs in the entire home.<sup>1</sup>

 **Clean and disinfect your lenses every day**